Egg Roll in a Bowl

 Recipe Modifications

-• Keep it Low-Carb: Skip the honey and serve as-is or over cauliflower rice.
+• Keep it Low-Carb: Skip the honey and serve as-is, over cauliflower rice, or in lettuce for lettuce wraps.

 • Gluten-Free?
 Use Tamari in place of soy sauce, or ensure your soy sauce is gluten-free.